 A surety bond is a three-sided contractual agreement guaranteeing that a business or individual will fulfill their obligations under a contract and in accordance with business regulations.

-The three parties involved in the surety bond agreement are the obligee (the party requesting a surety bond), the principal (the party obtaining the bond) and the surety (the surety company backing the surety bond financially).
+The three parties involved in the surety bond agreement are the obligee (the party requesting the surety bond), the principal (the party obtaining the bond) and the surety (the surety company backing the bond financially).

 Surety bonds guarantee to the obligee that if the principal should fail to perform according to contract or regulations, the suerty will step in and cover for damages and losses that the obligee may sustain.
 In turn, the surety has to be indemnified by the principal for the backing it has extended.
-In this way, surety bonding functions like a line of credit to the principal.
+In this way, surety bonds function like a line of credit to the principal.

-Since claims on a bond are undesirable for everyone involved, it is advisable to avoid surety bond claims at all costs.
-However, as an active party to the surety bond agreement, surety bond companies usually extend their support and expertise to principals and help them avoid potentially dangerous situations.
+Since claims on a bond are undesirable for everyone involved, it is advisable to avoid any claims at all costs.
+However, as an active party to the surety bond agreement, bonding companies usually extend their support and expertise to principals and help them avoid potentially dangerous situations.

 This is our most common question and unfortunately its the one with the least straight forward answer.
 Though a commercial bond annual premium tends to fall between 1% and 14% of the bond size, this is a larger range and there can be exceptions.
 Read on to learn how to estimate where your bond cost should fall, and what you can do to reduce it.